 You likely recognize the burning sensation in your chest following a big meal.
-Heartburn, also called acid indigestion, is an uncomfortable feeling that occurs when acidic food or stomach acid backs up into your esophagus.
+Also called acid indigestion, heartburn is an uncomfortable feeling when acidic food or stomach acid backs up into your esophagus.
 Heartburn is one of the symptoms of gastrointestinal reflux.
+However, heartburn may be a symptom of a more severe condition and needs an evaluation for an accurate diagnosis and treatment plan.
+Our doctors can diagnose the underlying cause of your acid indigestion and treat it appropriately.
+Here are three conditions that can cause heartburn:

 1. GERD